-Two holographic manuscripts of one-act plays that Collier adapted from short stories.
-The Old Women was adapted from The Needle by André de Lorde, and The Mask was adapted from Behind the Mask by H. M. Harwood and Tennyson Jesse.
-Also present are newspaper clippings about the performances and the theater, as well as a playbill.
+The collection includes two holographic manuscripts of one-act plays that Collier adapted from short stories.
+The Old Women was adapted from “The Needle” by André de Lorde, and The Mask was adapted from “The Black Mask” by H. M. Harwood and Tennyson Jesse.
+Also present in the collection are newspaper clippings about the performances and the theater, as well as a playbill.